 New trends in the Business Intelligence world point to the use of Big Data as a tool to get more information about customers and improve the decision-making process.

-As far as advantages are concerned, Big Data can help improve customer fidelization strategies for the Marketing and Sales departments in companies.
-The key is to get the best way to process the information and take decisions in real-time.
+As far as advantages are concerned, it can help improve customer fidelization strategies for the Marketing and Sales departments in companies.
+The key is to get the best way to process the information and make decisions in real-time.

 Big Data or Business Intelligence